-- “School of origin” means the school that the student attended when permanently housed or the school in which the student was last enrolled.
+2. “School of origin” means the school that a student attended when permanently housed or the school in which the student was last enrolled.

 a.
-Students who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster placement;
+Students who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals;

 Assignment to School

-The district shall, according to the student’s best interest, continue the student’s education in the school of origin for the duration of homelessness, or enroll the student in a district school that nonhomeless students who live in the attendance area in which the homeless student is actually living on the same basis as other district students.
+The district shall, according to the student’s best interest, continue the student’s education in the school of origin for the duration of homelessness, or enroll the student in a district school that nonhomeless students who live in the attendance area in which the student is actually living are eligible to attend.

 In determining the best interest of the student, the district shall:

-- To the extent feasible, keep a homeless student in the school of origin is in their best interest, unless doing so is contrary to the wishes of the student’s parent or guardian;
+1. Presume that keeping the student in their school of origin is in their best interest, unless doing so is contrary to the request of the student’s parent or guardian;

-3. Ensure that the district’s liaison helps in placement or enrollment decisions for an unaccompanied student and considers the request of the student and provides notice of the right to appeal placement and enrollment decisions.
+3. Ensure that the district’s liaison helps with placement or enrollment decisions for an unaccompanied student and considers the request of the student, and provides a notice of the right to appeal on placement and enrollment decisions.

 The district shall immediately enroll the student in the school selected even if the student is unable to produce records normally required for enrollment, such as academic records, medical records, proof of residency or other documentation.

-The district shall immediately contact the school last attended to obtain relevant academic and other records.
+The district shall immediately contact the school last attended to obtain relevant academic and other student records.

-If the student needs to obtain immunizations, or immunization or medical records, the district shall immediately refer the parent or guardian to the district’s liaison, who will help in obtaining necessary immunizations or records.
+If the student needs to obtain immunizations, or immunization or medical records, the district shall immediately refer the parent or guardian to the district’s liaison, who will help in obtaining necessary immunizations, screenings or records.

-If a dispute arises over school selection or enrollment, the student shall be immediately admitted to the school requested, pending resolution of the dispute.
+If a dispute arises over school selection, enrollment or eligibility, the student shall be immediately admitted to the school requested, pending resolution of the dispute.

 The parent or guardian of the student shall be provided with a written explanation of the district’s decision regarding school selection, including the rights of the parent, guardian or student to appeal the decision through the McKinney-Vento Act dispute resolution and appeal process, including final appeal to the Oregon Department of Education (ODE) State Coordinator.

 The student, parent or guardian shall be referred to the district’s liaison, who shall ensure the resolution process is carried out as expeditiously as possible.
 In the case of an unaccompanied student, the district’s liaison shall ensure the student is immediately enrolled in school pending the resolution of the dispute.

 The district shall coordinate the provision of services to homeless students with local social service agencies and other agencies or programs providing services to homeless students and their families.
-Services will also be provided in cooperation with other districts on interdistrict issues, such as transportation or transfer of school records and issues concerning appropriate credit for full or partial course work completed at a prior school to ensure that homeless students have access to available education and related services.
+Services will also be provided in cooperation with other districts on interdistrict issues such as transportation, transfer of school records and issues concerning appropriate credit for full or partial course work completed at a prior school to ensure that homeless students have access to available educational and related services.